dguest390/shiny-dashboard/README.md

 To Run this Project:

 1. [Docker Desktop](https://docs.docker.com/get-docker/) is the only app you need to have in order to run the finished product so make sure you have Docker installed
-2. Once you have the Docker Desktop app and it's running, go to powershell and type in the following:
+2. Once you have the Docker Desktop app and it's running, go to powershell and type the following:
     ```sh
     docker pull dguest390/shiny-dashboard
     ```
-3. Once you have pulled the Docker Image to your computer, type in the following:
+3. Once you have pulled the Docker Image to your computer, type the following:
     ```sh
     docker run --rm -p 3838:3838 dguest390/shiny-dashboard
     ```